Eagle 25 Milling Machine

 I have yet to fit an inverter drive and a three phase motor to make changing the spindle speed much easier.
 Having to change two belts has proved to be an absolute pain and it's very awkward to do.
 Consequently, I tend not to change speed at all if possible.
 I have picked up a faulty 3HP inverter off Ebay that I'm hoping to repair and fit along with the new three phase motor at some point.

 The second improvement has been on the cards for some time and that is to fit a two axis DRO to the table.
 As mentioned above, the machine is metric but I do most of my work in imperial so I have to convert everything.
 That's not a problem really but can lead to mistakes being made.
 The DRO will solve that problem as it can be switched between the two systems.
 It will also be far more accurate than relying on turning dials which can also lead to mistakes!
+It eliminates any problems with backlash in the feedscrews as well.

 I already have a digital readout for the quill feed.
-I bought it at one of the model engineering exhibitions a few years back but never got around to fitting it.
+I bought it at one of the model engineering exhibitions at the Fosse a few years back but never got around to fitting it.
 I decided to bite the bullet a couple of weeks back and buy a two axis DRO kit and use the scale that I already had for the Z axis..

 I went for a chinese 'cheapy' direct from China ( advertised on Ebay ) as they are so much cheaper than the ones sold in the UK, most, if not all, of which are no doubt made in China anyway.
 I didn't go for the cheapest ones but a set made by Sinpo which seem to have quite a good reputation.
 This came with glass scales with 0.005mm resolution.
 The actual accuracy will be less than that but far better than I can achieve with the dials.
 I measured the actual travel of the table in X and Y and added a bit to get the working length of the two scales.
 I ordered a 150mm travel for the Y axis and a 400mm for the X axis.